KaimingTao/Think-Kendo/mindset.md

 ## Why mindset matters a lot?

 - The mind determines how we perceive things and how we think.
-- The way we think influences the decisions we make.
+- The way we think influences the decisions, the choices we make.
 - Our decisions shape our actions.
 - What we have done and what we will do define ourselves and shape our future.